Kuznikit/MonkkeeDiploma/Readme.md

 <h1 align="center">Monkkee Diploma</h1>
 <p align="center"><em><a title="monkkee" href="https://my.monkkee.com/#/"><span style="color: #ff6600;"><strong>Monkkee</strong></span></a>&nbsp;The safest place for your thoughts.
 Keep a private and free online diary</em></p>

-<h2 align="left">Overview:</h2>
+<h3 dir="auto" align="left">Overview:</h3>
-At monkkee you can write private entries of all kinds, safely encrypted and protected from prying eyes.
+<p><em>At monkkee you can write private entries of all kinds, safely encrypted and protected from prying eyes.
 The secure online diary serves as a personal diary or journal, virtual notebook or storage location for spontaneous ideas and thoughts.
 In order to use monkkee all you need is an Internet connection.
-You can access your data from anywhere on the web.
+You can access your data from anywhere on the web.</em></p>

 # [$ git clone](https://github.com/Kuznikit/MonkkeeDiploma.git)